Someguy123/hivefeed-js/README.md

 ============

 This is a STEEM Price Feed for witnesses on the [STEEM Network](https://steem.io).
-It's written in Node.JS and uses SVK's [SteemJS-Lib](https://github.com/svk31/steemjs-lib).
+It's written in Node.JS and uses Steemit's [Steem-JS](https://github.com/steemit/steem-js).

+Recommended NodeJS version: v8.11.4

 Installation
 ========